trichl/TickTagOpenSource/README.md

 1. Check if the yellow jumper connects "3" and "2" ("lipo") like shown in the photo above
 2. Gently click the tag on the user interface board (with battery attached to it), mind the correct orientation of the tag
-3. Connect the USB connector to a computer or power source (red LED on breakout board turns on)
+3. Connect the USB connector to a computer or powerbank (red LED turns on)
-4. Turn the charge slide button (red rectangle in photo above) to the left
+4. Slide the charge button (red rectangle in photo above) to the left (ON)
-5. A green LED on the breakout board turns on and indicates that the battery is being charged
+5. A green LED on the user interface board turns on and indicates that the battery is being charged
 6. In case the tag was previously activated, it first needs to be deactivated:
    * Wait some minutes until battery is charged a bit
    * Press the white button for 5 seconds to restart the tag and enter menue
    * Green LED on the tag will blink 5 times to indicate download mode and system restart
-7. Wait until the green LED turns off (battery charged)
+7. Wait until the green LED on the user interface board turns off (battery charged)
    * This can take hours (default charge current: 15 mA)
    * For example: an empty 30 mAh lipo battery needs 2 hours to be fully charged
    * For example an empty 120 mAh lipo battery needs 8 hours to be fully charged
 8. The tag can be activated again (see chapter "Activation")
-   * Warning: If the memory is full the tag can not be reactivated (data download necessary, see next chapter)
+   * Warning: If the memory is full the tag can not be reactivated (data download necessary, see chapter "Data Download, Configuration and Memory Reset")

 ## Activation
 * Prerequisites
    * The tags need to be connected to a charged lithium polymer battery (plus and minus pads on the tag are soldered to the battery)
    * If the battery voltage is too low, the tag won’t start (please charge the battery), see chapter "Charge Battery"
-   * If the data memory is full, the tag won't start (please download the data and reset the memory), see chapter "Data Download and Memory Reset"
+   * If the data memory is full, the tag won't start (please download the data and reset the memory), see chapter "Data Download, Configuration and Memory Reset"
-   * No battery protection circuit is needed, the battery is protected by software
-   * Check the location of the green LED on the tag (it will give you feedback): !!!PHOTO!!!
+   * Check the location of the green LED on the tag (it will give you visual feedback): !!!PHOTO!!!
-* Activation option 1: by a wire: !!!PHOTO!!!
+* **Activation option 1: by a wire**: !!!PHOTO!!!
    * Gently touch with one end of a conducting wire the ground connection where the battery minus is soldered to (red circle on the left)
    * Gently touch with the other end of the wire the hole marked with "A" (or "ST") (red circle on the right)
    * Once the tag starts blinking green, remove the wire immediately (should not take longer than 2 seconds)
    * The tag blinks 7 times to indicate that it’s activated, then waits for 700 ms and is blinking again to indicate battery status (1 time = battery low, 7 times = battery is full)
+   * The green LED is located on the back side of the tag, so it's best to hold the breakout board sideways to see the blinking LED under the tag
    * If it doesn’t blink at all: battery voltage might be low or the tag is already activated
-   * If the tag blinks 5 times it entered download mode (was already activated), please wait a minute and start again from 1
+   * If the tag blinks 5 times it entered download mode (was already activated), please wait a minute and start again from the beginning
-   * The tag is activated and will start sampling GPS data after 10 seconds (default configuration, can be changed, see chapter "Configuration")
+   * The tag is activated and will start sampling GPS data after 10 seconds (default configuration, can be changed, see chapter "Data Download, Configuration and Memory Reset")
-* Activation option 2: on breakout board: !!!PHOTO!!!
+* **Activation option 2**: on breakout board: !!!PHOTO!!!
    * Locate the click connector on the tag (red circle): !!!PHOTO!!!
-   * Take a look at the breakout board, do not connect the USB power connector (no external power needed for activation): !!!PHOTO!!!
+   * Take a look at the breakout board, do not connect the USB power connector to the computer or phone (no external power needed for activation): !!!PHOTO!!!
    * Gently and carefully click the tag on the breakout board where you see the connector counterpart (red tag outline in the photo above)
       * Take care of the correct orientation of the tag as shown in the photo, otherwise a short circuit might permanently damage the tag
-   * Now press the white button (red circle in photo above) for 2 seconds until the tag starts to blink
+   * Now press the white button (red circle in photo above) for two seconds until the tag starts to blink
       * Do not press the button longer than some seconds
       * The tag blinks 7 times to indicate that it’s activated, then waits for 700 ms and is blinking again to indicate battery status (1 time = battery low, 7 times = battery is full)
-      * The green LED is located on the back side of the tag, so it’s best to hold the breakout board sideways to see the blinking LED under the tag
+      * The green LED is located on the back side of the tag, so it's best to hold the breakout board sideways to see the blinking LED under the tag
+      * If it doesn’t blink at all: battery voltage might be low or the tag is already activated
-      * If the tag blinks 5 times it entered download mode (was already activated), please wait a minute and start again from 1
+      * If the tag blinks 5 times it entered download mode (was already activated), please wait a minute and start again from the beginning
-   * The tag is activated and will start sampling GPS data after 30 seconds (default configuration, can be changed)
+   * The tag is activated and will start sampling GPS data after 10 seconds (default configuration, can be changed, see chapter "Data Download, Configuration and Memory Reset")

 ## After the Activation (Data Sampling)
 * After the activation delay, the tag starts blinking green every second and tries to get the current time via GPS satellites.
 If it can’t obtain the time within 120 seconds, it will sleep for 15 minutes and will try again.
    * **IMPORTANT**: If blinking configuration is set to false the tag will completely stop blinking at all after getting the current UTC time
    * If you have configured the tag to only sample GPS at certain times:
-       * IMPORTANT: Before attaching the tag to the animal (e.g., the day before): go outside, activate the tag, wait until it starts blinking, wait until the green LED stays on for 2 seconds (tag got the time and went to sleep mode).
+       * **IMPORTANT**: Before attaching the tag to the animal (e.g., the day before): go outside, activate the tag, wait until it starts blinking, wait until the green LED stays on for 2 seconds (tag got the time and went to sleep mode).
 * The tag samples GPS data (continuously or from time to time, depending on the configuration)
 * The module deactivates itself if the battery voltage is low (default configuration: 3.3V) or if the memory is full (maximum 13,100 fixes)